 Admission requirements established by the university to Doctorate level programs must be a Master’s degree in Civil Engineering, issued by an institution approved by an appropriately accredited agency internationally recognized or an educational institution approved by an equivalent authority.

 The number of courses to be attended for the Doctorate are different according to the area of research (they may be based on an extensive research work related to the discovery or introduction of findings due to extensive research works in a particular area).

 The recognition of prior learning (RPL) for the programs for our Master's level program is based on a combination of completion of specific Bachelor's/Master’s degree programs, list of learning and training activities attended, general and technical knowledge, work experience related and coherent to the course chosen.

-For information such as, for example, registration procedures, admission requirements, recognition of university credits, please contact us at the following email address: email@example.com or skype: talk to us, even to know the schedule of classroom courses.
+For information such as, for example, registration procedures, admission requirements, recognition of university credits, please contact us at our email address, even to know the schedule of classroom courses.

 The candidate must submit in advance, together with the information request, the CV in order to verify if there are the requirements for registration.

 In addition, candidates who had gained experience arising from previous studies, also not concluded, and professional activities, can ask for evaluation of university credits.

 Any request or communication must be forwarded directly to our email address.